 From time to time, my wife and I have couples reach out to us who are experiencing marital issues.
 The first thing we do with couples is to do a Personality Profile test with them.
 You can see the scales come off their eyes about what their differences are with their strengths and weaknesses.
 This leads to greater acceptance of each other and it leads to increasing unity and harmony within the marriage.

-Having been married for 32 years this year, raising two strong sons; without us understanding our personality strengths and weaknesses, we wouldn’t have been able to stay together.
+Having been married for 34 years, raising two strong sons; without us understanding our personality strengths and weaknesses, we wouldn’t have been able to stay together.
 It has been a game-changer in both our professional and personal lives.